-The scope of this ESG Framework applies to the business units of Gaw Capital, the assets and investments that Gaw Capital manages, as well as all employees under Gaw Capital.
+The scope of this ESG Framework applies to the business units of Gaw Capital, the assets (both operating and in development) and investments that Gaw Capital manages, as well as all employees under Gaw Capital.
 In cases where Gaw Capital has limited control or influence over a particular asset or investment, Gaw Capital will use its position to encourage sustainable practices where possible.

 - Our Prioritised Sustainable Development Goals

 Gaw Capital is committed to contributing towards the United Nations Sustainable Development Goals (“SDGs”), and embraces the values of the SDGs to address global challenges and build a resilient strategy.
 We have identified the below six priority SDGs against which we have taken the following actions:

 - ESG Focus Areas